Siderite/lichessTools/tools/d3/README.md

-# Generate the following files with BundleChessops from LiChessToolsAdjacent:
+# Generate the following files with BundleJsLibraries from LiChessToolsAdjacent:

 d3.bundle.mjs